paulkernfeld/contiguous-data-in-rust/README.md

 # Tradeoffs

-These are things to think about when choosing a technique for storing slice data.
+These are things to think about when choosing a technique for storing contiguous data.

-## Lifetime

-You may want your data to have the `'static` lifetime so that it'll be available anywhere within your program.
-This provides a lot of flexibility in how and where you can use the data but less flexibility in how you can modify it.

 ## Mutability